Walter W. Bacon: Early life and family

 Bacon was born at New Castle, Delaware, the son of John G. and Margaret Foster Bacon.
 He began selling newspapers at age 8, graduated from New Castle High School and studied at Beacom College in Wilmington.
 He married Mabel H. McDaniel on November 28, 1906, and had no children.
 They lived at the Mayfair Apartments on North Harrison Street in Wilmington and were members of the Presbyterian Church.

 Professional and political career

 Bacon was an accountant with U.S. Steel in Chester, Pennsylvania and Philadelphia and then with the Repauno Corporation.
-Upon Repauno's acquisition by the DuPont Company, he moved to the General Motors Division in Michigan, where he was treasurer with the Buick Motor Company from 1918 until 1930.
+Upon Repauno's acquisition by DuPont, he moved to the General Motors Division in Michigan, where he was treasurer with the Buick Motor Company from 1918 until 1930.
 Retiring early, he returned to Wilmington and entered politics.

 Beginning as a Republican Party committeeman, Bacon was elected to three terms as mayor of Wilmington, first in 1935 and again in 1937 and 1939.